 With the switch to a mobile-first index, you’ll either be in good shape or you’re going to feel the pain of a major loss in organic search traffic.

-As an SEO services company we are busy doing risk assessments for clients, identifying exactly how ready a website is for the mobile-first index.
+As an SEO services company, we are busy doing risk assessments for clients and identifying exactly how ready a website is for the mobile-first index.